swillasnomads/Blog/content/posts/Apr13-19_Sydney.md

 ## Post 12: Traveling to the other side of the world

 Leaving Canada for Australia was just a series of unfortunate events.
-Here are the bullet notes to our sob story:
+Here are the bullet points to our sob story:

 * We were scheduled to leave for Melbourne on thursday april 7th.
 * Given we had both caught Covid in the states we needed doctors notes clearing us for travel, which was a small headache to obtain.